Key takeaways

 Augmentation ideas include:

 • An overhauled access control system.
-This can include video intercoms and keypads that allow people to control access through their mobile devices.
+This can include video intercoms and keypads that allow people to control access using their mobile devices.
 All-in-one security systems are much easier to maintain compared to multiple devices.

 • Smart bulbs.
 These last longer than regular bulbs and need to be replaced less frequently.